erikatudisco/programming_formalism/setup.md

 https://coderefinery.github.io/installation/ssh/

 - Test: `ssh -T git@github.com`
 - If not working, these are the approximate steps to be done in your terminal.
+It can vary between systems, so link above is more certain.
 ```console
 ssh-keygen -t ed25519 -C "email address"
 eval "$(ssh-agent -s)"